AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0-sp1.md

 ## Review

-- Attempts to create review tasks through the AEM workflow consistently fails due to the review node not being created.
+- Attempts to create review tasks through the AEM workflow consistently fails because the review node is not created.
 (GUIDES-28214)